 Quick Answer: What Should An API Roadmap Include?

 A practical API roadmap should include seven decisions: the business use case, data model, API contract, authentication and authorization model, integration architecture, testing and observability plan, and launch/support model.
+In 2026, add one more explicit gate: prove the contract works for human UI teams, partner SaaS integrations, internal tools, automation jobs, and AI/tool consumers before launch.
 For most SaaS, portal, and internal-tool projects, these decisions matter more than choosing REST versus GraphQL on day one.

 The roadmap should also separate release-one scope from later platform work.
 A first release may only need authenticated CRUD endpoints, a few webhooks, admin audit logs, contract tests, and documentation for an internal team.
 A mature API product may need self-service developer onboarding, scoped API keys, versioning, rate limits, usage analytics, billing events, and partner support workflows.
 Postman's 2025 State of the API report shows why that contract layer matters: functional and integration testing are common, but contract testing still lags, even though API contracts now guide human developers, automation, and AI-assisted consumers.